Glyce: Glyph-vectors for Chinese Character Representations: Glyce

 \subsection{Combing Glyph Information with BERT}

 The glyph embeddings can be directly output to downstream models such as RNNs, LSTMs, transformers.

 Since large scale pretraining systems using language models, such as BERT \citep{devlin2018bert}, ELMO \citep{peters2018deep} and GPT \citep{radford2018improving}, have proved to be effective in a wide range of NLP tasks, we explore the possibility of combining glyph embeddings with BERT embeddings.
 Such a strategy will potentially endow the model with the advantage of both glyph evidence and large-scale pretraining.
 The overview of the combination is shown in Figure \ref{overview_combine}.
-The model consists of four layers: the BERT layer, the glyph layer, the Glyce-BERT layer and the task-specific output layer.

-\paragraph{BERT Layer} Each input sentence $S$ is concatenated with a special \textsc{cls} token denoting the start of the sentence, and a \textsc{sep} token, denoting the end of the sentence.
+The model consists of four layers: the BERT layer, the glyph layer, the Glyce-BERT layer and the task-specific output layer. \begin{itemize} \item \textbf{BERT Layer} Each input sentence $S$ is concatenated with a special \textsc{cls} token denoting the start of the sentence, and a \textsc{sep} token, denoting the end of the sentence.
 Given a pre-trained BERT model, the embedding for each token of $S$ is computed using BERT.
-We use to output from the last layer of the BERT transformer to represent the current token.
+We use the output from the last layer of the BERT transformer to represent the current token.